 "Ravenna is older than you, Maddy," said Cartimandua gently, "and my sister's family takes a different view of such things than we do in this house, as well you know."

-Maddy pouted, hugging the book she held to her chest.
+Maddy pouted, hugging The Maiden's Curse to her chest.
 "They're just stories, Mum.
 And they're good.
 I like them."

 Her mother set the book back down on the nightstand with a sigh.